-MM7 The company is currently vulnerable to defaulting and is dependent upon favorable business and financial conditions to meet financial commitments.
+The company is currently vulnerable to defaulting and is dependent upon favorable business and financial conditions to meet financial MM7 commitments.
 In the event of adverse business, financial, or economic conditions, the obligor is not likely to have the capacity to meet its financial commitments.

-MM8 The company is currently highly vulnerable to defaulting and is dependent upon favorable business and financial conditions to meet financial commitments.
-We expect default to be a virtual certainty, either through a missed payment, a distressed exchange, or similar debt restructuring, or a bankruptcy filing.
-MMD The company has either failed to pay one or more of its financial obligations when due, or it has been placed into bankruptcy, or it has completed a distressed exchange or similar debt restructuring.
+MM8 The company is currently highly vulnerable to defaulting and is dependent upon favorable business and financial conditions to meet fi debt restructuring, or a bankruptcy filing.
+The company has either failed to pay one or more of its financial obligations when due, or it has been placed into bankruptoy, or it has